-It is the policy of the Alabama Community College System, its Board of Trustees, and Bevill State Community College, a postsecondary institution under its control, , that no person shall be discriminated against on the basis of any impermissible criterion or characteristic, including, but not limited to, race, color, national origin, religion, marital status, disability, gender, age, or any other protected class as defined by federal and state law.
-Inquiries concerning Title IX should contact Melissa Stowe at melissa.stowe@bscc.edu or Mary Kinard at mary.kinard@bscc.edu (1411 Indiana Avenue, Jasper, AL 35501 • 205-387-0511).
-Anyone who has a disability that might require special materials, services, or assistance, should contact Andria Stevens at andria.stevens@bscc.edu (Fayette Campus), Gail Wooldridge at gail.wooldridge@bscc.edu (Hamilton Campus), Hannah Tingle at hannah.tingle@bscc.edu (Jasper Campus), Jana Kennedy at jana.kennedy@bscc.edu (Sumiton Campus), at least 48 hours in advance.
+It is the policy of the Alabama Community College System, its Board of Trustees, and Bevill State Community College, a postsecondary institution under its control, that no person shall be discriminated against on the basis of any impermissible criterion or characteristic, including, but not limited to, race, color, national origin, religion, marital status, disability, gender, age, or any other protected class as defined by federal and state law.
+Inquiries concerning Title IX should contact Mary Kinard at mary.kinard@bscc.edu (1411 Indiana Avenue, Jasper, AL 35501 • 205-387-0511).
+Anyone who has a disability that might require special materials, services, or assistance, should contact Abby Parker at abby.parker@bscc.edu (Fayette & Hamilton Campuses) or Hannah Tingle at hannah.tingle@bscc.edu (Jasper Campus & Sumiton Campuses), at least 48 hours in advance.
 For TDD users in Alabama, the Alabama Relay Center is available by dialing 7-1-1.
-All materials related to compliance with the Americans with Disabilities Act and Section 504 are maintained by the College coordinator, Jill Preuninger jill.preuninger@bscc.edu.
+All materials related to compliance with the Americans with Disabilities Act and Section 504 are maintained by the College coordinator, Beth Roberts beth.roberts@bscc.edu.